 The Betty Johnstone Scholarship for a Student in Transition

-Since 2010, Altrusa International of St. Augustine has offered the Betty Johnstone Scholarship to Students in Transition who demonstrate need and academic merit and are attending First Coast Technical College (FCTC) or St. John River State College(SJRSC).
+Since 2010, Altrusa International of St. Augustine has offered the Betty Johnstone Scholarship to Students in Transition who demonstrate a need, have academic merit, and are attending First Coast Technical College (FCTC) or St. Johns River State College(SJRSC).
 At SJRSC, the club also participates in the state program where matching funds are provided to students who are the first generation in the family to attend college.

 The Betty Johnstone Scholarship program is named in honor of one of our members.
 Although now deceased, Betty is remembered for working tirelessly in the St. Augustine community to further literacy.
 Our club felt it appropriate to continue her work by awarding scholarships to deserving St. Johns County residents in need of financial assistance to pursue their career dreams.